gSchool/angular-11-curriculum/10-testing/02-test-types.md

 # Test Types

 ### !callout-info
-There are literally 10s to 100s of testing patterns, types, style and languages.
+There are literally 10s to 100s of testing patterns, types, styles and languages.
 If interested, take a look at [this article](https://www.softwaretestingmaterial.com/types-of-software-testing/) to get a better picture at how verbose testing can be.
 ### !end-callout

-The 2 most common types of test.
+The 2 most common types of tests.

 ## Unit
 Unit testing is the most common and possibly valuable form of testing.
 When we implement unit testing we are only concerned with the logic that is contained inside a single function.